-- 3.01.
-An eligible employee may participate in the Plan only by voluntary payroll deductions from Current Compensation. - 3.02.
+$3.01.\ An$ eligible employee may participate in the Plan only by voluntary payroll deductions from Current Compensation.

+3.02.
 Unless and until the Company implements a Voice Response System, an eligible employee may elect to participate in this Plan by completing and returning to Employee Administrative Services of the Company a form known as "Stock Authorization" which authorizes regular payroll deductions from the employee's Current Compensation beginning no later than the first pay period commencing in the month following receipt of the form by Employee Administrative Services and continuing until the employee withdraws from the Plan or his or her option is terminated for any reason.
-If and when the Company implements a Voice Response System, both initial elections to participate in the Plan and changes in elections will be made by using such Voice Response System in accordance with uniform procedures established by the Company. - 3.03.
-With the following exceptions, all elections made by participants under the 1992 Plan and outstanding as of 11:59 PM CT on June 30, 1997 shall be transferred to and remain in effect under this Plan (until changed by the respective Participant) from and after 12:01 AM CT on July 1, 1997.
-Elections to participate by making elections under the 3M Flexible Benefits Program which result in unutilized flex dollars being credited to participants' stock option accounts will not be recognized by the Plan.
-Elections to purchase Stock in five, fifteen or fifty share units will be recognized simply as elections to participate under this Plan without regard to such block size.
+If and when the Company implements a Voice Response System, both initial elections to participate in the Plan and changes in elections will be made by using such Voice Response System in accordance with uniform procedures established by the Company.

+3.03.
+With the following exceptions, all elections made by participants under the 1992 Plan and outstanding as of 11:59 PM CT on June 30, 1997, shall be transferred to and remain in effect under this Plan (until changed by the respective Participant) from and after 12:01 AM CT on July 1, 1997.
+Elections to participate under the 1992 Plan by making elections under the 3M Flexible Benefits Program which result in unutilized flex dollars being credited to participants' stock option accounts will not be recognized by the Plan.
+Elections under the 1992 Plan to purchase Stock in 5, 15, or 50 share units will be recognized simply as elections to participate under this Plan without regard to such block size.